-- Losing a significant amount of weight safely and effectively with bariatric surgery reduces your risk of cancer and dramatically prevents early death.
+- Losing a significant amount of weight safely and effectively with bariatric surgery reduces your cancer risk and dramatically prevents early death.

 Current State of Your Health

 Your health insurer will request that your doctor perform a physical examination.
-Make sure you include the documentation of this exam along with your LOMN and all other approval paperwork.
+Ensure you include this exam’s documentation along with your LOMN and all other approval paperwork.

-After listing your BMI, height, and weight, your doctor should also list any weight-related ailments like heart disease, sleep apnea, hypertension (high blood pressure), pain in the joints and knees (osteoarthritis), and t2d.
+After listing your BMI, Height, and weight, your doctor should also list any weight-related ailments like heart disease, sleep apnea, hypertension (high blood pressure), joint and knee pain (osteoarthritis), and t2d.